 - Adapting and advocating for statistical methods that consider effect size and equivalence testing11.

-- Designing for a variety of display methods on different media while pushing back on the idea that designers should just 1:1 adapt the way developers define flexible screens (UI design apps figma and penpot provide visual interfaces for defining these, but they are not read to read)
+- Designing for a variety of display methods on different media while pushing back on the idea that designers should just 1:1 adapt the way developers define flexible screens (UI design apps figma and penpot provide visual interfaces for defining these, but they are not easy to read visually, as you need to look up specs or change the screen-size yourself.)

 - Developing qualitative research away from often decontextualized interviews to learning about practices or learning these yourself (which is what contextual design tried to do, but its focus on large teams made it unwieldy for many UX designers and researchers)